 - Subtronic begins planning for our geophysical surveys by first communicating with our clients, determining the specific objective they would like investigated.
 Subtronic then compiles information on the local geology, regional geology, and site conditions, using this information as well as previous experience to develop a plan which will address the client’s objectives safely and accurately.

 2) How long do geophysical surveys take?

-Depending on the clients objective, the size of the site, the geophysical methods required, and the amount of data analysis required in the office, a geophysical survey can take anywhere from a day to weeks to complete.
+- Depending on the client’s objective, the size of the site, the geophysical methods required, and the amount of data analysis needed in the office, a geophysical survey can take anywhere from a day to weeks to complete.
 A typical local geophysical survey takes two to three days to complete.

 3) How much do geophysical surveys cost?

-The travel time required to a site from our Martinez, California office, the amount of staff needed, the geophysical equipment required, and the complexity of the job all determine the final cost of a geophysical survey.
+- The travel time required to a site from our Martinez, California office, the amount of staff needed, the necessary geophysical equipment, and the complexity of the job all determine the final cost of a geophysical survey.
 Depending on the scope of the work required, a geophysical survey can range in cost from under $1000 to $50,000+.
-A typical local geophysical survey based on two to three days required can range in cost from $2000 to $7000.
+A typical local geophysical survey based on two to three days required can vary in price from $2000 to $7000.

 Send an inquiry to our geophysical department to see if we can address your geotechnical needs!